cargomedia/cm-janus/README.md

 jobManager:
   jobsPath: '/tmp/jobs' # place where job definitions are stored
   tempFilesPath: '/tmp/jobs/temp-files/' # jobs handlers' temp files
   handlersConfiguration: # configuration of jobs handlers.
-Names in `<%= %>` delimiters are placeholders for commands arguments.
+Names in `<%= %>` delimiters are placeholders for commands arguments
-    'janus.plugin.cm.audioroom:audio-recording-finished': # audio recording job handler
+    'janus.plugin.cm.audioroom:archive-finished': # audio recording job handler
-      convertCommand: 'lame <%= wavFile %> <%= mp3File %>' # a command to use for audio recording.
+      convertCommand: 'lame <%= wavFile %> <%= mp3File %>' # a command to use for converting wav into mp3
-    'janus.plugin.cm.rtpbroadcast:recording-finished': # video recording job handler
+    'janus.plugin.cm.rtpbroadcast:archive-finished': # video recording job handler
-      mergeCommand: 'mjr2webm <%= videoMjrFile %> <%= audioMjrFile %> <%= webmFile %>' # a command to use for video recording.
+      mergeCommand: 'mjr2webm <%= videoMjrFile %> <%= audioMjrFile %> <%= webmFile %>' # a command to use for merging video/audio mjr into single webm
     'janus.plugin.cm.rtpbroadcast:thumbnailing-finished': # video thumbnail job handler
-      createThumbnailCommand: 'mjr2png <%= videoMjrFile %> <%= width %> <%= height %> <%= pngFile %>' # a command to use for thumbnailing video.
+      createThumbnailCommand: 'mjr2png <%= videoMjrFile %> 1920 560 <%= pngFile %>' # a command to use for converting mjr into png
 ```